Lonely Hearts (2006 film)

-Lonely Hearts is a 2006 American film directed and written by Todd Robinson.
+Lonely Hearts is a 2006 American neo-noir crime thriller film directed and written by Todd Robinson.
 It is a neo-noir based on the true story of the notorious "Lonely Hearts Killers" spree killing of the 1940s, Martha Beck and Raymond Fernandez.
 The story of Beck and Fernandez was also the subject of the 1970 film The Honeymoon Killers, directed by Leonard Kastle and the 1996 film Deep Crimson, directed by Arturo Ripstein.

 Plot

 Conman Raymond Fernandez (Jared Leto) defrauds rich women through personal ads, and meets Martha Beck (Salma Hayek) who joins Raymond in his schemes, posing as his sister.

 They begin traveling the country, murdering over a dozen women who respond to their ads.

 Homicide detectives Robinson (John Travolta) and Hildebrandt (James Gandolfini) track them down and bring them to justice.

 Cast

 Development and production

 Filming began on March 21, 2005, with the majority of shooting taking place on location in and around historic venues in Jacksonville, Florida.
 Portions were filmed in the historic Springfield district north of Downtown.
 The scene of the bungalow court was filmed at "Dancey Terrace" (Redell Street) which was at the time vacant but is now being restored.
 Additional shooting occurred in nearby Fernandina and Amelia Island.
 Several scenes were shot in the Davenport Hotel in Spokane, Washington.
 Shots of the famous fireplace and Peacock Lounge can be seen in the background.

 Jacksonville competed with Orlando and Ocala, Florida, and the state of Louisiana for the film.
 The film crew consisted of 218 local technicians, actors, and actresses, and 833 extras who generated a $3.28 million influx to the region.